 At age 40, Paddy suffered a mini stroke due to high blood pressure, unbeknownst to him.
 While he changed medications, followed doctor’s orders, and attempted to get it under control, his kidneys slowly deteriorated over the years, leaving him with complete renal failure.

-Paddy had been placed on the transplant list at the end of 2016, after he connected with UPMC Pinnacle.
+Paddy had been placed on the transplant list at the end of 2016, after he connected with UPMC in central Pa.

 “All of my initial tests indicated I was a good candidate for a transplant and they placed me on the deceased donor list.
 My wife’s friend, Tina, visited us one day and asked out of the blue, ‘How do I become a donor?’”

 Anyone who knows Tina would describe her as humble.
 Never seeking fanfare and always willing to help others, donating her kidney to one of her best friend’s husband didn’t seem like a big deal.
 She has been a registered organ donor for years so it was a no-brainer.

 In disbelief, Paddy gave her the number to UPMC in central Pa. and she got tested.
 While she wasn’t a perfect match, she went into a paired exchange program and decided to give up her kidney so her friend’s husband could get one.
 Paddy had his surgery Nov.
 6, 2018.